Vladimir Yegorov (politician, born 1938)

 Vladimir Grigoryevich Yegorov (Владимир Григорьевич Егоров; 26 November 1938 – 8 June 2022) was the governor of Kaliningrad Oblast of Russia from 2001 to 2005.
 He was Admiral commanding the Baltic Fleet before he became governor.
 He was born in Moscow in 1938.

 Naval service

 Yegorov was born in Moscow in 1938, after completing high school he worked as a lathe operator in a factory in Leningrad before entering the M.V.
 Frunze Higher Naval School.
 Yegorov graduated with the gold medal in 1962 and joined the Northern Fleet.
 In 1964 he transferred to the Baltic Fleet and was torpedo officer on a destroyer.
-He completed the higher officers course in 1971 and commanded the Krivak-class frigate Bditelnyy and the Kashin-class destroyer Obraztsovyy.
+He completed the Higher Special Officer Classes of the Navy in 1971 and commanded the Krivak-class frigate Bditelnyy and the Kashin-class destroyer Obraztsovyy.
 Between 1974 and 1984 Yegorov commanded squadrons of destroyers and a flotilla of missile boats of the Baltic Fleet.
 In 1984 he completed the General Staff Academy and was subsequently base commander of the Baltiysk Naval Base and then commander of the Soviet Mediterranean squadron.
 Yegorov was promoted to Admiral and commanded the Baltic Fleet from 1991.